Tamarack Larch Plug Seedlings

 FOR SALE, shipping March 11 through May 28, 2024

 In the spring, Larix laricina plug seedlings green up at about the same rate as leafy deciduous trees, and can reach a mature height of 65 feet.
-If shipped around mid-Oct or later, this species will sport either rich, golden yellow needles, just a few golden needles, or no needles at all.
+If shipped around mid-Oct or later, this species will sport either rich, golden yellow needles, just a few golden or tan needles, or no needles at all.
 By mid to late Spring they will break bud and begin sprouting new green needles, thus returning to their rich and fully green appearance.

 Express Checkout: